ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

     theme_map() +
     geom_point(alpha = 0.3, size = 2, colour = "aquamarine3") +
     # We are specifying the data frame for the labels - one site has three monitored populations
-    # but we only want to label it once so we are subsetting using data = beluga.slopes[1:3,]
+    # but we only want to label it once so we are subsetting using data = deer.slopes[c(2, 4, 5, 9),]
-    # to get only the first three rows and all columns
+    # to get only the first rows number 2, 4, 5 and 9
     geom_label_repel(data = deer.slopes[c(2, 4, 5, 9),], aes(x = decimal.longitude, y = decimal.latitude,
                                                      label = location.of.population),
                      box.padding = 1, size = 5, nudge_x = 1,